eslint/eslint/docs/rules/space-infix-ops.md

 "space-infix-ops": ["error", {"int32Hint": false}]
 ```

+To avoid contradictions if other rules or conventions require different spacing, this rule has an `exceptions` option to ignore certain node types in the abstract syntax tree (AST) of JavaScript code.

 ### `int32Hint`

 Set the `int32Hint` option to `true` (default is `false`) to allow write `a|0` without space.